This article is a comparison of linseed and tung oils:

 Are Tung Oils from the Hardware Store Pure and Safe?

-I wouldn’t use the “danish oil” mixes from the hardware store, or anything premixed with a thinner.
+I wouldn’t use the “Danish oil” mixes from the hardware store, or anything premixed with a thinner.

-I have not seen a pure tung oil at Home Depot or other large hardware store (yet).
-The Behr tung oil contains petroleum waxes, petroleum distillate solvents, and metallic driers.
+I have not seen a pure tung oil at Home Depot or other large hardware stores (yet).

 Pure, Safe Tung Oil Brands

 My top brands for pure 100% tung oil are Real Milk Paint and The Hope Company.
-We want to start with something pure that does not have additional chemicals added.

-Can Tung Oil be Used Straight Without a Thinner Additive?
+Can Tung Oil Be Used Straight Without a Thinner Additive?

 What are the Chemical Thinners in Tung Oil and are they Healthy and Safe?

-Common thinners for tung oil are citrus solvent, mineral spirits, or odorless mineral spirits.
+Common thinners for Tung oil are citrus solvent, mineral spirits, or odorless mineral spirits.

 Is Tung Oil Food Safe?

-100% tung oil is food safe on butcher block, cutting boards, wooden countertops, concrete countertops, and wooden toys once cured.
-(To err on the safe side, wait 30 days for it to be cured).
+100% Tung oil is food-safe on butcher block, cutting boards, wooden countertops, concrete countertops, and wooden toys once cured.

 The food-safe solvent is the citrus solvent.